awslabs/aws-encryption-sdk-specification/changes/2024-TBD_key-store-admin/background.md

 - A Branch Key ID
 - Encryption Context
-- A Key Manager Strategy
+- A Key Management Strategy

 The behavior is mostly identical.

 However,
-during the [Wrapped Branch Key Creation](../../framework/branch-key-store.md#wrapped-branch-key-creation), the Key Manager Strategy MUST be respected.
+during the [Wrapped Branch Key Creation](../../framework/branch-key-store.md#wrapped-branch-key-creation), the Key Management Strategy MUST be respected.

 ## Version Key